 - The waters get warm and are perfect for snorkeling

-- Albatrosses fly to the Spanish Island
+- Albatrosses fly to Española Island

-- Marine iguanas nest building begins
+- Marine iguanas begin building their nests

 The Galapagos Dry Season: June – November